 A secondary source may not include everything necessary for your analysis.
 You must not rely solely on the commentary found in a secondary source, but carefully read the primary sources it cites to determine if they are on point for your precise legal issue.
 Secondary sources are a beginning, not an end point.

 Also, remember that secondary sources are always persuasive and never binding on courts.
 Secondary sources are most often used for background, context, and help locating the strongest primary authorities.
-Secondary sources should not cited when trying to persuade a court, if binding authority (such as a relevant case decided by a higher court) is available.
+Secondary sources should not be cited when trying to persuade a court, if binding authority (such as a relevant case decided by a higher court) is available.